Netcracker/KubeMarine/documentation/Installation.md

 ###### mandatory

 By default, the installer installs predefined list of mandatory packages from the package manager.
-The list of mandatory packages is the following:
+The mandatory packages are:
 * conntrack
 * iptables
 * curl